-The methodology of establishing a Medical Day Care Service maximum per diem rate, based on 75% of the Intermediate Care Facility Services' maximum per diem rate, in conjunction with a facility cost settlement based
+The methodology of establishing a Medical Day Care Service maximum per diem rate, based on 75% of the Intermediate Care Facility Services' maximum per diem rate, in conjunction with a facility cost settlement based interim rate, was utilized January 1, 1980 through June 30, 1983.

 Effective July 1, 1983, the program continued to utilize a cost settlement process.
-However, the Medical Day Care Service maximum per diem rate was no longer based on 75% of the Intermediate Care Facility Services' maximum per diem rate.
-The base maximum per diem rate was determined by adjusting 80% of the change in the March - Baltimore Metropolitan Consumer Price Index-W for Urban Wage Earners and Clerical Workers (CPI-W).
-Medical day care facilities' interim per diem rates continued to be established through a cost settlement process that included aforementioned direct and indirect costs.
-This methodology was utilized through June 30, 1991.
+However, the Medical Day Care Service maximum per diem rate was no longer based on 75% of the Intermediate Care Facility Services' maximum per

 Effective July, 1, 1991, the Medical Day Care Service per diem rate was no longer subject to cost settlement.

 Additionally, the maximum and interim per diem rates were discontinued.
 The Medical Day Care Service rate was determined by adjusting the per diem rate for fiscal year 1991 by the annual percentage increase in the U.S. Department of Labor March Consumer Price Index for All Urban Consumers (CPI-U), medical care services component, Baltimore.